Bei-Jin-lab/24-S2-2-C-Interactive/Reflective/Individual/Bei Jin/reflection-week3.md

 ### 1. What have been done?
 What challenges and how did I solve them?
-*Describe what tasks, processes, or what went smoothly.*

 - This week, I analyzed the advantages and disadvantages of the case website given to us by the tutor.
 I studied how to avoid these disadvantages for the website we want to build, and how to improve the performance of the website.
 I analyzed some risks that may be faced and the harmfulness of these risks.